MCP Usage Guide¶

 analyze_repository |

-Full analysis → register as latest run and return a compact MCP summary; then prefer get_run_summary or get_production_triage for the first pass |
+Full analysis → compact summary; use get_run_summary or get_production_triage as the first pass |

 analyze_changed_paths |

-Diff-aware analysis with changed_paths or git_diff_ref; returns a compact changed-files snapshot; then prefer get_report_section(section="changed") or get_production_triage before broader list calls |
+Diff-aware analysis via changed_paths or git_diff_ref; compact changed-files snapshot |

 get_run_summary |